-I found this location by doing a general internet search for NYC street clocks, and found a webpage dedicated to this former practice of mounting large timepieces on poles and embedded them in sidewalks.
+I found this location by doing a general internet search for NYC street clocks, and found a page on Forgotten-NY dedicated to this former practice of displaying large timepieces around the city.
 I soon identified the clock from the film as The Yorkville Clock, which has been on 3rd Avenue between E 84th and 85th Streets for over a 100 years and recently received a complete restoration.

 In addition to the exteriors, the film production actually got permission to film inside Bellevue’s alcoholic ward as well.
 To prepare for the scene, Ray Milland claims Wilder arranged with some resident doctors to let him check into the “booze tank” as a patient.
 He described the unpleasant ordeal in his autobiography, Wide-Eyed in Babylon:

 “The place was a multitude of smells, but the dominant one was that of a cesspool.
 And there were the sounds of moaning, and quiet crying.
 One man talked incessantly, just gibberish, and two of the inmates were under restraint, strapped to their beds.”

 When the experience became too unbearable, Milland was able to sneak out of the hospital, only to be snagged by a street cop who recognized the Bellevue terrycloth robe he was wearing.
 Eventually, Milland was able to convince the hospital administrators to call the film production to verify he was simply an actor doing research for a role.